Mental Health Consultation

 The pathology of concern in court-involved child custody conflict is possible child abuse – either by the targeted-rejected parent creating the child’s attachment pathology – or psychological child abuse by the allied parent creating a shared (induced) persecutory delusion in the child.

-There are two potential dangerous pathologies involved, possible child abuse by one parent or the other, and possible spousal emotional and psychological abuse of the targeted parent by the allied parent using the child as the weapon (DSM-5 V995.82 Spouse or Partner Abuse Psychologial.
+There are two potential dangerous pathologies involved, possible child abuse by one parent or the other, and possible spousal emotional and psychological abuse of the targeted parent by the allied parent using the child as the weapon (DSM-5 V995.82 Spouse or Partner Abuse Psychological.

-- A proper risk assessment for possible child abuse needs to be conducted to the appropriate differential diagnosis for each parent (DSM-5 V995.51 Child Psychological Abuse)
+A proper risk assessment for possible child abuse needs to be conducted to the appropriate differential diagnosis for each parent (DSM-5 V995.51 Child Psychological Abuse)

-- A proper risk assessment for possible spousal emotional and psychological abuse of the targeted parent by the allied parent using the child as the weapon needs to be conducted (DSM-5 V995.82Spouse or Partner Abuse, Psychological)
+A proper risk assessment for possible spousal emotional and psychological abuse of the targeted parent by the allied parent using the child as the weapon needs to be conducted (DSM-5 V995.82Spouse or Partner Abuse, Psychological)

 Shared Persecutory Delusion